Ed-Flack/CS50-2023/pset6/sentimental-hello/README.md

 ## Testing

-While `check50` is available for this problem, you’re encouraged to first test your code on your own for each of the following.

 *   Run your program as `python hello.py`, and wait for a prompt for input.
 Type in `David` and press enter.
 Your program should output `hello, David`.
 *   Run your program as `python hello.py`, and wait for a prompt for input.
 Type in `Bernie` and press enter.
 Your program should output `hello, Bernie`.
 *   Run your program as `python hello.py`, and wait for a prompt for input.
 Type in `Carter` and press enter.
 Your program should output `hello, Carter`.